The Name of The Church: Church of Christ

 7 Therefore, whatsoever ye shall do, ye shall do it in my name; therefore ye shall call the church in my name; and ye shall call upon the Father in my name that he will bless the church for my sake.

-8 And how be it my church save it be called in my name?
-For if a church be called in Moses' name then it be Moses' church; or if it be called in the name of a man then it be the church of a man; but if it be called in my name then it is my church, if it so be that they are built upon my gospel.
+8 And how be it my k For if a church be called in Moses' name then it be Moses' church; or if it be called in the name of a man then it be the church of a man; but if it be called in my name then it is my church, if it so be that they are built upon my gospel.

 To use The Community Church or some other term which detracts from the name of Jesus Christ would violate mormonism.
 Because Mormons don't claim to be the first century church, they named it "Latter Day."
 To late to be the church of Christ.

-"The Catechism of the Catholic Church in our own day has concisely summed up all the reasons why the name of the Church of Christ has been the Catholic Church: "The Church is catholic," the Catechism teaches, "[because] she proclaims the fullness of the faith.
+"The Catechism of the Catholic Church in our own day has concisely summed up all the reasons why the name of the CHURCH OF CHRIST" been the Catholic Church: "The Church is catholic," the Catechism teaches, "[because] she proclaims the fullness of the faith.
 She bears in herself and administers the totality of the means of salvation.
 She is sent out to all peoples.
 She speaks to all men.
 She encompasses all times.
 She is 'missionary of her very nature'" (no. 868).

-"In the same inquiry needs to be made in exactly the same way today, for the name of the true Church of Christ has in no way been changed.
+"In the same inquiry needs to be made in exactly the same way today, for the name of the true CHURCH OF CHRIST" in no way been changed.
 It was inevitable that the Catechism of the Catholic Church would adopt the same name today that the Church has had throughout the whole of her very long history.

 Many Restoration Movement Churches were identified as "church of Christ" after the Disciples Movement made "the Christian Church" or "Disciples of Christ" mean: "A denominational movement which demands the use of instrumental music in worship."
 Joining was a "cash-based" proposition.